annashipman/mac_setup/README.md

 You will need to log out and back in to see some of the Mac settings change.

-Currently, caps lock to control and tap to click need to be set manually (the latter is set by this script but doesn't take effect - reason tbd).
+## Manual steps after `suited`

+1. Update github email address in `.gitconfig`.

+2. Set caps lock to control (System prefs -> keyboard -> Modifier keys)

+3. Set tap to click (System prefs -> keypad)

+4. Set up notes, calendar, reminders to sync (System Preferences -> iCloud -> uncheck the things then select the things I want to synch.
+(Messages is automatic.))

+5. Notes: File -> Preferences -> Order by title

+6. Stop notifications (System Preferences -> Notifications -> Do Not Disturb from 00:00 to 00:00)